jewettaij/visfd/doc/doc_filter_mrc.md

 ***WARNING: THIS FEATURE HAS NOT BEEN TESTED AND PROBABLY DOES NOT WORK 2021-6-20***

-This will detect the sharp boundary between a light regions and a dark regions in the image.
+If the "**-edge**" filter is selected, the program will attempt to detect the sharp boundary surfaces between light regions and a dark volumetric regions in the image.
+(This filter detects gradients in image brightness.)
 Unfortunately real images are noisy.
-Noise will add many spurious bumps which must be filtered or smoothed away before edge detection begins.
+Image noise will create many spurious bumps which must be filtered or smoothed away before edge detection begins.
-Consequently the user must specify a *thickness* argument.
-The *thickness* indicates the width of features that you wish to ignore.
+Consequently the user must specify a *thickness* argument which indicates amount of smoothing to use to erase features that you wish to ignore *before* the boundary (gradient) of the image is detected.
-Light or dark patches smaller than *thickness* will not be visible to the edge-detector.
+This means that light or dark patches in the image which are smaller than *thickness* will not be visible to the edge-detector.
 Using a larger *thickness* will reduce the noise in the image, but may also smooth over small (high-frequency) features in image you wish to detect.

+As with **-surface** argument, the edge detection fidelity can be improved using tensor voting (with the [-tv](#--tv-σ_ratio) argument).

 (Unless the "-w 1" argument was specified, then the *thickness* parameter should be in units of physical distance, such as Angstroms, not in voxels.)

-As with **-surface** argument, the surface detection fidelity can be improved using tensor voting (with the "-tv" argument).
+**WARNING**
+*This filter requires a very large amount of memory (enough to store at least 9 copies of the original image in 32bit-float mode).*

 ## Detecting curves